MedMaxLab/BIDSAlign/README.md

 - "firfilt" v2.7.1
 - "eegstats" v2.7.1

 Moreover interally it uses two functions for the non-parametric permutation t-test https://github.com/eglerean/hfASDmodules/tree/master and the iaf calculations https://github.com/corcorana/restingIAF.
-If you want to avoid downloading these external packages, please set iaf_correction=false and test_parametric = true whenever required.
+If you want to avoid downloading these external packages, please set paf=false and test_parametric = true when using the visualisation function groups_visualization.